ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/checksfinder/checksfinder_en.md

 ### Generating a ChecksFinder game

 **ChecksFinder is meant to be played _alongside_ another game!
-You may not be playing it for long periods of time if you play it with another person!**
+You may not be playing it for long periods of time if you play it by itself with another person!**

 When you join a multiworld game, you will be asked to provide your YAML file to whoever is hosting.
 Once that is done, the host will provide you with either a link to download your data file, or with a zip file containing everyone's data